bensheldon/good_job/README.md

     worker: bundle exec que ./config/environment.rb & bundle exec good_job & wait -n
     ```

-1. Once you are confident that no unperformed jobs remain in the previous ActiveJob backend, code and configuration for that backend can be completely removed.
+1. Once you are confident that no unperformed jobs remain in the previous Active Job backend, code and configuration for that backend can be completely removed.

 ### Monitor and preserve worked jobs